Are we broken or is the system broken?

 My marriage was over in less than nine months.
 I was divorced quickly.
 I was in and out of court post-divorce for the next five years.
 The complications and conflict seemed to go on forever and it could have all been prevented.

-Why does this happen?
+Why do we make divorce so complicated?
 Why are couples in and out of court post-divorce?

 Below are three reasons divorce seems to be a never-ending tale for some divorcing couples.

 Below is a list of ways in which the divorce industry falls short when protecting families during the divorce process.

 - Attorneys that drag on cases by commission or omission